Explore

 • A software development process consists of 7 phases: analysis, planning, UI/UX design, development, testing, launch, and maintenance.

 • The choice of development methodology affects how each of the stages works.
-The most popular methodologies are Waterfall, Agile, Scrum, Prototype, Lean, XP, incremental development, iterative development, and Kanban.
+The most popular methodologies are Waterfall, Agile, Scrum, Prototype, Lean, and XP.

 • For a productive software development process, it’s important to maintain regular communication within the team, plan the development in detail, test the finished parts of the application, and maintain the software after release.